 When SmartTag is enabled, it also will not store parameters of a fixture, if its intensity is at 0%.
 All it will do, is store the intensity value at 0, and leave the remaining parameters untouched.
 This allows Move On Dark to be able to prepare that fixture for when it is next used.

 When SmartTag is disabled, indicated with a blue stripe on the SmartTag button, you decide what gets stored into cues and palettes, by tagging required fixtures, attributes and parameters.
-Click here to find out about tagging parameters in the Tagging section.
 This means that when SmartTag is disabled, you then have access to the filtering options, found under the "Tracking Options" in the Record Options window.

 If a cue is recorded or updated with SmartTag enabled, ZerOS will not include information for a fixture, if the fixture's information is identical to the previous cue.
 SmartTag can therefore be used to unblock a cue.